Titus Thorne

 As of this date, the Barnhart et al. (2011) research involving three species of Old World primates (rhesus monkeys, baboons, and crab-eating macaques) appears to be the best starting point for researchers looking for information on adipotide side effects.
 Notably, primates who were treated at an adipotide dose of 0.43mg/kg daily for four weeks [1]:

-• registered higher levels of serum creatinine from adipotide doses of 0.25mg/kg; and,
+• Registered higher levels of serum creatinine from adipotide doses of 0.25mg/kg

-• had increased urine, with mild dehydration being reported at the highest adipotide dose levels.
+• Increased urine, with mild dehydration being reported at the highest adipotide dose levels

 Most changes in the primates’ serum and urine were reversed within 28 days following discontinuation of treatment [1].